BlockchainCommons/Learning-FROST-from-the-Command-Line/01_3_FROST_vs_MuSig.md

 FROST combines Schnorr signatures, various DKG methods, and a specific signing protocol to create a powerful threshold signing system.
-This section offers some more details on Schnorr and also compares FROST to the other major Schnorr signing system, MuSig2.
+This section offers some more details on the underlying Schnorr signature system and also compares FROST to the other major Schnorr signing system, MuSig2.

 ## The Power of Schnorr